 Equipment: On a case-by-case basis, FAWIC will determine, with information supplied by the employee and the supervisor, the appropriate equipment needs (including hardware, software, modems, phone and data lines, and other office equipment) for each WFH arrangement.
-Equipment supplied by the organization will be maintained by the organization.
-Equipment supplied by the employee, if deemed appropriate by the organization, will be maintained by the employee.
-FAWIC accepts no responsibility for damage or repairs to employee-owned equipment.
-FAWIC reserves the right to make determinations as to appropriate equipment, subject to change at any time.
+Equipment supplied by the organization, such as a company-issued laptop, will be maintained by the organization.